Microshak/MicroNotes/UW/Week8Edge.md

 * Practice Architecting solutions solutions

 ---
+# Next week
+* Building out data products ie not being a sole contributor
+* Becoming a Trusted Advisor
+  * Knowing Basic Regulation
+  * Knowing how to architect solutions
+* Continue to grow your skill set after the course ends

+---
 # Our end result
 * You can design end-to-end solutions
 * You can be trusted advisors
 * You can grow your career and skill set

 ---
 # Home work
 Diagramming and explaining solutions.

 ---